Lee-jj/excelTable_to_Latex/README.md

 v1.2
 1. Joined tkinter library and designed a simple GUI interface.
 2. Try the pyinstaller library and package it as a main.exe file.
-Test the file can run but open slowly, the file is large.
+Test the file can run but open slowly, the file is large.(exe file is too large to upload.)
 [Upadated at 2023.04.22]